arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-15
+# fusion-16

-On this branch, we have are now utilizing site properties so that we can render site specific properties within an organization.

 ## User story
-As a user, I would like to configure my pages to use site-specific variables.
+As a user, I would like to configure my site to render different content for different outputs such as Google AMP.

 ## Concepts
-- Site Properties
+- Working with multiple output types

-## New Files on this branch
+## New files:
--  `properties/index.js `
--  `properties/sites/demo.js`
--  `properties/sites/the-bugle.js`
+- `/components/output-types/amp.jsx`

-## Changed files:
-- `components/features/article/header/default.jsx`
+- `/components/features/sample/color-block/amp.jsx`

-## What's next?
+## What's next
-It's time to learn how to work with multiple output types.
-Switch to `fusion-16` to find out how.
+Just like that, our site now supports AMP!
+Let's learn a little bit more about how output types work together.
+Switch to `fusion-17` to learn more.